DeonPoncini/mindbw/README.md

 the table the function would be called 10 times and print 20 rows of key value pairs.

+A helper script, sqlite3-execute is available under the scripts directory which can execute a .sql file and its commands within, to allow the user to preload the database by creating tables and inserting data.

 License
 -------
 Copyright (c) 2014 Deon Poncini.